Interested in becoming a professional rock climbing guide?

 Read on about how to get started with Stone Adventures!

-For starters, a rock climbing guide must be certified with either the Professional Climbing Guide Institute or the American Mountain Guide Association, be a Wilderness First Responder and trained/familiar with Leave No Trace principles.
+For starters, a rock climbing guide must be certified with either the Professional Climbing Guide Institute or the American Mountain Guide Association, be a Wilderness First Responder or CPR/Frist Aid trained, and certified with Leave No Trace principles.
 Applicants without rock climbing guide certifications cannot be considered for employment.
 Qualified applicants are eligible to join our Assistantship Program.
 The amount of time it takes to complete the Assistantship depends on working knowledge of the climbing in Joshua Tree National Park as well as how hard an assistant guide works to graduate.
 We have seen guides tackle it in one year or as fast as 2-3 months.

 The "Why" Behind our Assistantship